Understanding What Causes Kitchen Sink Clogs

 Garbage Disposal Considerations

-A kitchen sink clogged disposal side requires extra caution due to the grinding mechanism and electrical components.
+A kitchen sink clogged on the disposal side requires extra caution due to the grinding mechanism and electrical components.
 Before any work, flip the breaker or unplug the unit to prevent accidental activation.
 Common disposal clogs occur from fibrous vegetables like celery, expandable foods like pasta and rice, or hard items like bones and fruit pits.

-Avoid putting coffee grounds, eggshells, potato peels, and grease through your disposal—these materials either don't grind properly or contribute to downstream clogs.
+Avoid putting coffee grounds, eggshells, potato peels, and grease through your disposal.
+These materials either don't grind properly or contribute to downstream clogs.
 Always run cold water for 15-30 seconds before and after using the disposal to help flush debris through the system.
 For more complex plumbing connections involving multiple appliances, understanding dishwasher plumbing connections can help troubleshoot backup issues.

 When Both Sinks Back Up Simultaneously